rdkcentral/rdk-halif-test-power_manager/docs/pages/powermanager_tests.md

 - `LAN` - Local Area Network
 - `NA` - Not Applicable

-## Scope
+## Introduction

-This document defines the requirements for testing the Power Manager from a level 2/3.
+This document provides an overview of the testing requirements for the Power Manager module.
+It outlines the scope of testing, objectives, testing levels and approaches, specific test requirements, and expected deliverables.

+Interface of the test is available here: [Power Manager HAL header](https://github.com/rdkcentral/rdk-halif-power_manager/blob/main/include/plat_power.h)

-## Overview
+## Module Description

 The Power manger `HAL` provides a set of `APIs` to initialize, query and set the power state, and query and set the wake up source.
-Refer [Power Manager HAL header](https://github.com/rdkcentral/rdk-halif-power_manager/blob/main/include/plat_power.h) for more information

-## Power Manager RDK HAL Functionality

-The `HAL` layer of Power Manager facilitate the following functionalities:

-- Sets the Wakeup Sources for Standby/Light Sleep/Deep Sleep Mode
-- Maintains the power state
-- Resets the device on user requests

-## Test Scenarios
+## Testing Scope

 |#|Test Functionality|Description|
 |-|------------------|-----------|